 During and after conflict or crisis, household structures change.
 In many conflicts, men are significantly more likely to die than women, conflict or crisis can create a ‘missing generation’.
 Conflict can also create new vulnerabilities.
 Through these and other household changes, conflict and crisis affect the ways households can access health care, and the poorest households can be worst hit, despite efforts to target healthcare interventions at such households.

-ReBUILD’s research on health financing has specifically examined the interaction between health systems, financing policies and conflict in all four of ReBUILD’s study countries, and is helping to understand how some of the particular effects of conflict on poor households affect how they can access healthcare.
-Some of the findings from the research on health financing has informed the theme of communities; a theme which ReBUILD will continue to explore through additional research during the next 2 years.
+ReBUILD’s research on health financing specifically examined the interaction between health systems, financing policies and conflict in all four of ReBUILD’s study countries, and has helped to understand how some of the particular effects of conflict on poor households affect how they can access healthcare.